Ayushranjan11/ai-system-architect/README.md

 source venv/bin/activate

 # Install dependencies
-pip install -r requirements.txt
+-pip install -r requirements.txt

-Add Your API Key
+-Add Your API Key

-Make a copy of the example environment file:
+-Make a copy of the example environment file:

 cp env.example .env

-Open the new .env file and paste in your GOOGLE_API_KEY.
+-Open the new .env file and paste in your GOOGLE_API_KEY.

-Run the Application
+-Run the Application

-python app.py
+-python app.py

-View in Browser
+-View in Browser

-Open your web browser and go to: http://127.0.0.1:5000
+-Open your web browser and go to: http://127.0.0.1:5000